Robert Mugabe Jr.: Career and politics

 At the age of 25, Mugabe played for the Zimbabwe men's national basketball team.
 He was previously part of the nation's under-18 team.

 Robert Mugabe, with his brother Chatunga, launched the xGx clothing label in Johannesburg, in December 2017.
 The brothers had previously launched Trip Life music-entertainment company.
-Mugabe is also a brand ambassador for SVG fashion brand.
+Mugabe is also a brand ambassador for the SVG fashion brand.

-In 2022, Mugane was a member of Emmerson Mnangagwa's political campaign team.
-He is a member of ZANU-PF political party.
+In 2022, Mugabe was a member of Emmerson Mnangagwa's political campaign team.
+He is a member of the ZANU-PF political party.

 Personal life

 In May 2022, Mugabe was admitted to a Singapore hospital after a lung collapse from pneumothorax.
-In September the same year, he was injured after crashing his Range Rover vehicle in the Eastern Highlands.
+In September of the same year, he was injured after crashing his Range Rover in the Eastern Highlands.
 In February 2023, Mugabe was arrested, facing allegations of property damage and assault of a police officer.
 The prosecution was paused soon after a court appearance in Harare.

 Mugabe is noted for his lavish lifestyle.
 At times, he has lived in South Africa.

+On 1 October 2025, Mugabe was arrested in Harare after he was found with a bag of cannabis when he was stopped by police for driving the wrong way down a one-way street.